DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 You’re looking at a fine selection.
 The gun sounds alone range over 1,500 options with different styles, atmospheres, and conditions included.

-The website is well-built and makes access to their entire library and categorization user-friendly and straightforward.
+The website is well-built, making access to their entire library and categorization user-friendly and straightforward.
 Every appropriately labeled sound comes with a preview of the waveforms.

 The Cons

-The subscription sets you up for easy access and additional perks, but it’s not free.
+The subscription allows easy access and additional perks but is not free.
 That could be a game-changer for your budget.

-You can purchase a monthly plan priced at $1/day for unlimited access to the high-definition footage, music/sound effects, and After Effects templates.
+You can purchase a monthly plan for $1 per day for unlimited access to the high-definition footage, music/sound effects, and After Effects templates.

-If you’re just interested in the audio selection, you can access all the music and sound effects only for half that price.
+If you’re interested in the audio selection, you can access only the music and sound effects for half that price.

 With a single subscription, you can enjoy unlimited use of their royalty-free sound effect with premium sound design.